Learn how to create and display a map with a basemap layer.

 A map view is a UI component that displays a map.
 It also handles user interactions with the map.
 Use JavaFX to add a map view to the UI.

-In App.Java, create a new public class named App that extends the JavaFX Application class.
+In App.java, define a class named App that extends the JavaFX Application class.

 The mapView member variable allows you to easily reference your MapView from other parts of the application.